rodrigorxd/Simple_Calculator/README.md

 - Operations Menu
 - Print "Invalid" if a number different from the ones available on the menu is chosen
 - Print "Invalid" if 0 is used as divisor

+v3 (02/25/2022):
+- Root added (second number typed works as radical)
+- Bhaskara's formula - Added option to add other number (total of 3) when Bhaskara is selected